nstrydom2/neckbeard/README.md

 # neckbeard Python library
-Neckbeard is a lightweight and easy to use GIF meme generator library built for Python3 application implementation.
+Neckbeard is a lightweight and easy to use GIF meme generator built for Python3 application implementation.

 ## Getting Started